Blue powder on car battery terminals. Causes and solutions

 Conclusion

 It is easy to identify that your car battery is experiencing corrosion around the terminals.
-When you see a white, greenish, or bluish substance on the terminals, that is a lead sulfate or anhydrous copper sulfate and is responsible for corrosion.
+When you see a white, greenish, or bluish substance on the terminals, that is lead sulfate or anhydrous copper sulfate, and is responsible for corrosion.

-It is good to wipe such conditions away as your batter may not provide correct performance e of the car.
+It is good to wipe such conditions away, as your battery may not provide the correct performance of the car.
 From time to time, inspecting the battery life can enhance the good health of the battery.

-However, you need to know what causes the bluish stuff so as you prevent it from coming in the future.
+However, you need to know what causes the bluish stuff so that you can prevent it from coming in the future.

 Scroll to Top